 This step by step guide is how I built mine.
 You can build one like it, or use it to inspire your own unique fishing trolley.

 While this article’s about building a fishing trolley there’s something to be said for not carrying to much gear.
 That’s for sure.
-However, some people need certain things for specific kinds of fishing.
-Other people have health issues, like heart, asthma, arthritis or other physical disability.
-They can find even small amounts of tackle difficult to carry.

 That’s what I’m sharing with you here.
 It’s my solution.
 I’ve borrowed from fishing carts and seen people use on piers and beaches.
 Watched videos people have uploaded.
 Looked at commercial solutions.